adrianmurage/New-Ubuntu-Setup/README.md

 Feel free to submit issues and enhancement requests to the [GitHub repository](https://github.com/adrianmurage/New-Ubuntu-Setup).

-## 📄 License

-This project is open source and available under standard open source terms.

 ---

 **Enjoy your enhanced Ubuntu terminal experience!** 🎉